See Mary Lou Retton's 4 Daughters, Who All Followed in Her Footsteps

-Gymnast Mary Lou Retton made history at the 1984 Summer Olympics when she became the first American woman to win the all-around gold medal.
-This wasn't her only win at the games; she also won silver in the team and vault competitions, along with bronze medals in uneven bar and floor exercise.
-When she was 18, Retton retired from professional gymnastics because she "wanted to be remembered as a winner" and not as "some struggling older athlete," per NBC Sports.
-She went to The University of Texas, where she met her husband, Shannon Kelly, who played quarterback for the Longhorns.
-After nearly 30 years of marriage, the couple divorced in 2018, but they still share their four daughters: Shayla Kelley, McKenna Kelley, Skyla Kelley, and Emma Kelley.
-All four of their children have been involved with gymnastics, like their mom, who, at 53, is working in sports once again, managing a new competitive tour.
-To see Mary Lou Retton's four daughters, read about their accomplishments in the gym, and hear more about her family, read on.
+Retton, 55, made history at the 1984 Summer Olympics when she became the first American woman to win the all-around gold medal.
+This wasn’t her only win at the games; she also won silver in the team and vault competitions, along with bronze medals in uneven bar and floor exercise.
+When she was 18, Retton retired from professional gymnastics because she “wanted to be remembered as a winner” and not as “some struggling older athlete,” per NBC Sports.
+She attended the the University of Texas, where she met her husband, Shannon Kelly, who played quarterback for the Longhorns.
+After nearly 30 years of marriage, the couple divorced in 2018, but they still share their four daughters: Shayla Schrepfer, McKenna Kelley, Skyla Kelley, and Emma Kelley.
+And all of them have been involved with gymnastics, like their mom.

 Shayla was on her college's acrobatics and tumbling team.

-McKenna won her first gymnastics competition when she was 17.
+McKenna won her first major gymnastics competition when she was 17.

 While McKenna grew up with a world-famous Olympian, she says that her mom never pressured her into becoming a gymnast.
 "I don't think I understood the enormity of what she did and the groundbreaking gymnastics she did at the time," she told Today of Retton in 2019.
 "I think people expect this elaborate answer of she made me run at 6 a.m in the morning, but she's just mom to me.
 That's all she is."

 She retired from gymnastics after graduating college, but McKenna is still involved with the sport in her own way.
-McKenna and her mom co-host the women's gymnastics tour, "For Mothers and Daughters Forever Our Legacy."
-The tour, which will start this November, is open to gymnasts from the beginner competitive level through the junior level.
-The tour benefits The McKenna Kelly Foundation, which donates to non-profits focusing on mental health.
+She and her mom co-host the women’s gymnastics tour, “For Mothers and Daughters Forever Our Legacy.”
+The tour is open to gymnasts from the beginner competitive level through the junior level and benefits The McKenna Kelly Foundation, which donates to non-profits focusing on mental health.

 Skyla was a competitive cheerleader.

-Next is Skyla Kelley, who's 21 years old and studying at Texas Tech University.
-She'll be starting her junior year this fall and is in the Alpha Phi sorority.
-Unlike her older sisters, Skyla isn't involved in collegiate gymnastics.
+Next is Skyla, who’s 23 years old and a recent graduate of Texas Tech University.
+Unlike her older sisters, she wasn't involved in collegiate gymnastics.

 However, Skyla did do gymnastics as a child, starting at the age of three.
 But she and her siblings were never forced to continue doing it if they didn't want to, which McKenna noted to Tiger Rag, an LSU magazine.
 Instead of pursuing gymnastics, Skyla was on the cheerleading team during her four years of high school.
 She also participated in several cheer competitions, per Yahoo!

-And while she may not share the same athletic interests as her family, they're still close.
-Last Christmas, she shared a photo of her and her sisters in matching pajamas on Instagram.
-She also posts frequently about her mom and dad.
+And while she may not share the same athletic interests as her family, they’re still close.
+She also posts frequently about her three sisters, as well as her mom and dad.

-Emma is a rising sophomore on her college's gymnastics team.
+Emma is a senior on her university's gymnastics team.

-She did rack up some impressive scores on the mat in high school, however.
-Her university profile notes that she finished in fourth place at the Texas State Championship 2016, with a score of 9.8 in vault and 9.675 in floor exercise.
+Her Razorbacks profile notes she competed in vault in three tournaments during her junior year, achieving a personal best score in one of them.
+Her bio also states that she finished in fourth place at the Texas State Championship 2016, with a score of 9.8 in vault and 9.675 in floor exercise.

 Retton doesn't like to interfere with her kids' gymnastics careers.

-Even with four kids who've done gymnastics, Retton has never been tempted to coach them herself.
-Speaking to Parade in 2016, the gold medalist noted that she doesn't give them pointers about the sport unless they ask for it.
-"Honestly, I don't really give advice or get involved unless asked," she explained.
-"Very seldom, they'll come home and be having a problem on a skill or something and say, 'Mom, I'm having trouble, will you comment or what do you think.'"
+Even with four kids who’ve done gymnastics, Retton has never been tempted to coach them herself.
+Speaking to Parade in 2016, the gold medalist said that she doesn’t give her daughters pointers about the sport unless they ask for it.
+"Honestly, I don’t really give advice or get involved unless asked," she explained.
+"Very seldom, they’ll come home and be having a problem on a skill or something and say, 'Mom, I’m having trouble, will you comment or what do you think.'"

 Despite her daughters' success in their athletic pursuits, Retton has said that the main thing she's focused on is their happiness.
 "My role is to love them no matter what, have that shoulder for them to cry on if they're hurt or frustrated," she explained to Parade.
 "I just want them to know that I'm proud of them no matter what, whether they're gymnasts or not, just because they're human."